sunchit17/Speech-To-Text-Flutter/README.md

 Cancel button to start the recording afresh

-Stop Button to lay out the text on the screen
+Stop Button to keep the text on the screen

 ![Screenshot](SS.png)